25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 Nanjizal Beach is located near to Land’s End in Cornwall, South West England.

-Tresco Island, Isles of Scilly (Cornwall)
+25. Pentle Bay Beach, Tresco Island, Isles of Scilly (Cornwall)

 St Mary’s Hall Hotel is our favourite Isles of Scilly accommodation option as it’s well located, has a cracking restaurant and you’ll want to stay for longer than you prepared.
-Double rooms cost approximately £162 a night.

 How to get to Tresco Island

 It’s not as difficult as you’d imagine getting to Scilly Islands.
 Originally I thought it would be a proper mission but turns out it’s not at all.
+Simply jump on a boat from Penzance to St. Mary’s which takes around 2hrs and 45 minutes.

-So there we have it, our best beaches in UK that might make you think twice about fleeing to another European destination.
+So there we have it, our beaches in UK guide that might make you think twice about fleeing to another European destination.
 Where’s your favourite British beach?
 Let us know in the comments below!